Dealing with natural disasters

 You need to talk about your feelings with someone you trust.
 This could be your parents, other family members, your doctor, school counsellor or teacher.

 It is usual for people who have been through a trauma to go through a grieving process.
-Our topic on " Grief and loss " will tell you more about this and the way your feelings may change.
+Our topic on " Grieving " will tell you more about this and the way your feelings may change.
 It may take a while but eventually you will start to feel less distressed.
 It is very important that you keep doing what you normally do, such as going to school and spending times with friends.

 Keeping yourself safe